 In September 2017, students from University of Westminster London completed a memorable trip throughout Jordan in the latest round of the Changing Lives Program, by the Majid AlSadi Charity Foundation.

-The group of 14 undergraduates from a range of academic backgrounds arrived in Jordan in early September.
-The program introduced the students to local communities from all walks of life in Jordan, aiming to give them a genuine understanding of the diversity and shared humanity of the Arab world.
+The program introduced 14 undergraduate students to local communities from all walks of life in Jordan, aiming to give them a genuine understanding of the diversity and shared humanity of the Arab world.

-In collaboration with local NGOs, visiting students took part in teaching, learning and volunteering activities to help improve cross-cultural understanding of the Arab world, its cultures, its society and people.
+In collaboration with local NGOs, visiting students took part in teaching, learning and volunteering activities to help improve cross-cultural understanding of the Arab world, its cultures, societies and peoples.
 These activities build positive experiences for both local communities and visiting students, which influence the rest of their lives.

 During the 10-day cultural exchange program, the British students met with local youth on a one-on-one and group basis, in activities including English lessons at a Madrasati school in Jerash, drawing, painting, puppet-making and outdoor facility upgrades.

 Highlights of the trip included a visit to the BADWA for Special Needs Center, the Queen Rania Family and Child Center and with refugees at the Gaza Palestinian Refugee Camp in Jerash.